 The danger of not knowing

 When it comes to our fears ignorance is not bliss.
 It is a common reaction to want to know nothing about spiders, however I encourage everyone I work with to get curious.
-In fact curiosity is key to so many things in life.
+Curiosity allows us to learn about ourselves and how we can improve.

 Fear lurks in the dark.
 When we create blind spots through avoidance and ignorance our imagination will fill it with our darkest thoughts.